GCorreia-SD/GCorreia-SD/README.md

   * 💻 I'm a researcher in the field of Photovoltaic Inverters and Electric Cars!
 I'm also a Clinical Engineering intern at the Ford Motor Company.

-  * 🤖 I also love researching and learning more about AI/ML and Mobile Robotics.
+  * 🤖 I also love researching and learning more about AI/ML, Embedded Systems and Mobile Robotics.
 </p>

 <!-- TechStack -->